-The picture Kevin finds of Buzz's girlfriend was a picture of a boy made up to look like a girl because Chris Columbus thought it would be too cruel to make fun of a girl like that.
-The boy that was used in the photo was the art director's son.
+The picture Kevin finds of Buzz's girlfriend was a picture of a boy made up to look like a girl, because Director Chris Columbus thought it would be too cruel to make fun of a girl like that.
+The boy that was used in the photo was the Art Director's son.

-John Candy filmed his part in only one day, albeit a 23 hour day.
+John Candy filmed his part in only one day, albeit a twenty-three-hour day.
 The story about having once forgotten his son at a funeral home was entirely improvised.
-His part is obviously inspired by the character he played in Planes, Trains & Automobiles (1987) also written by John Hughes.
+His part potentially partly inspired by the character he played in Planes, Trains & Automobiles (1987), also written by John Hughes.

 The movie is considered a traditional Christmas movie in Poland.
-It has aired on national TV during prime-time Christmas season every year since 1990.
-In 2011 the movie aired on December 23 with an audience of over five million, making it the most popular show aired during the Christmas season in Poland.
+It has aired on national television during primetime Christmas season every year since 1990.
+In 2011, the movie aired on December 23, with an audience of over five million, making it the most popular show aired during the Christmas season in Poland.

 There is a legend that Elvis Presley (who died in 1977) makes a cameo in this movie.
 Many of those who believe that Elvis is still alive maintain that the heavily bearded man standing in the background of the scene where Mrs. McCallister is shouting at the desk clerk (just before she meets John Candy) is Elvis.

 When the McCallisters are running through the Paris airport toward the arrivals section, Uncle Rob and his family can be briefly glimpsed on the other side of the glass doors holding a large paper "Welcome" sign.
 Originally, there was a scene (featured on DVD and Blu-ray) with the McCallisters ignoring the sign and tearing it in half by running right through it, but it was cut from the film.